 About the BSAC Funding Programme

-Unless otherwise stated grants are open to Members and Non-Members worldwide.
+Unless otherwise stated grants are open to both Members and Non-Members worldwide.

 Due to the large number of grant applications received for Project grants, Research grants and PhD Studentships, eligibility of applicants & research topics is assessed via a triage process.
 Any applications not meeting our eligibility criteria will be rejected at this triage stage, and applicants notified as soon as possible.